Last Updated on February 3, 2023 by Pinpoint 250

 Uneven flavor extraction can lead to either a bland, salty coffee or a bitter one.

-The key is using a consistent grind, which allows even extraction of all particles.
+The key is using a consistent grind, allowing even particles to be extracted.

 That’s precisely what coffee grinders do, yielding uniformly sized grounds every time.

 Blade coffee grinders have a bad rep due to some excellent reasons.

 Firstly, they are just like regular spice grinders.
 They don’t grind the beans; instead, they pulverize them.

 Using the lowest setting or the pulse option doesn’t help either since you would end up with an inconsistent grind.

 Secondly, as you grind, their blades heat up pretty fast, which ruins the flavor of coffee grounds.

 So instead of getting tempted to buy a cheap blade grinder, invest in a burr coffee grinder, preferably the conical variety.

 It is slightly pricey, but the results make it worth it.
 The flavorful coffee you drink at Starbucks or other coffee places is made from beans grounded in burr grinders, not blade ones.